 UCS’ mission is to support student learning, development, and success, through the delivery of high quality services.
 Students seeking services at UCS present with a wide range of presenting concerns ranging from normative developmental issues (e.g., transitional struggles, academic challenges, relationships, identity development and cultural adjustment) to more serious or longstanding issues (e.g., depression, anxiety, substance abuse, eating disorders, relationship issues, trauma, and psychosis).
-Services offered at UCS include intake/clinical assessment, triage/urgent care services, short-term individual therapy, couples therapy, group therapy and workshops, RIO (Recognition, Insight, and Openness) Workshop Series, psychiatric consultation, and case management.
+Services offered at UCS include intake/clinical assessment, triage/urgent care services, short-term individual therapy, couples therapy, group therapy, and a three (3) session manualized, clinical workshop series (e.g. RIO: Recognition, Insight, and Openness Workshop Series), psychiatric consultation, and case management.
 At UCS, interns function as professionals-in-training and are considered an integral part of our staff.
 They provide the same types of clinical, outreach, and consultative, services offered by our counseling staff at UCS.
 Short-term individual therapy, group therapy, and RIO workshops, are the primary means of service delivery at UCS.
 As such, interns have significant training and experience working in short-term treatment models and group therapy.
 Interns also have the opportunity to work with two (2) clients in long-term individual therapy over the course of the training year.

 UCS is also an important campus resource providing prevention and wellness programs through psycho-educational presentations and consultation to students, faculty, and staff.
 UCS staff members provide presentations and workshops to various classes, departments, and groups.
-Our four (4) peer education programs (The Blues Project, JADE, Project DATE, and MenCare) provide prevention programming to classrooms, student clubs and organizations, and various campus communities (e.g., Residential Life, fraternities and sororities, etc.) over the course of the year, and host various mental health days and weeks, such as Beat the Blues Week, the Semi-Colon Project, National Eating Disorders Week, Sexual Assault Awareness Week, and It’s On Us.
-UCS’ hours of operation are from 8:00 a.m. – 5:00 p.m., Monday through Friday.
+Our four (4) peer education programs (The Blues Project, JADE, Project DATE, and MenCare) provide prevention programming to classrooms, student clubs and organizations, and various campus communities (e.g., Residential Life, fraternities and sororities, etc.).
+Over the course of the year, our Peer Programs host various mental health days and weeks, such as Beat the Blues Week, the Semi-Colon Project, National Eating Disorders Week, Sexual Assault Awareness Week, and It’s On Us.
 Interns are required to participate in various outreach and consultation activities that UCS provides to the university community.
 They are also directly involved in our peer education programs, providing training to advanced peer educators as well as supervision of classroom presentations.

 UCS provides quality training through a variety of programs for doctoral psychology interns, psychiatric residents, graduate student assistants, and student peer educators.
 These include the APA-Accredited Doctoral Psychology Internship in Health Service Psychology for doctoral psychology interns; the Psychiatry Residency Program (which provides a fourth-year rotation for psychiatric residents in the UCLA-San Fernando Valley residency program); Graduate Student Assistantships for CSUN graduate students in their 2nd year of a Master’s program in College Counseling and Student Services; and four student peer education programs (The BLUES Project , JADE, Project D.A.T.E., and MenCare).

-The primary educational model of the Doctoral Internship in Health Service Psychology at UCS is based on a Developmental-Practitioner Model of training.
-The training program provides experiential psychological practices that are planned, sequential, and supervised, including assessment, intervention, outreach, consultation, training, and supervision.
+Our Doctoral Internship in Health Service Psychology at UCS is based on a Developmental-Practitioner Model of Training.
+The Training Program provides supervised, planned, sequential, and experiential psychological practices including clinical assessment, intervention, outreach, and consultation, as well as supervision of peer educators.
 Supervision, training, and experiential learning are informed by scholarly material and research to support evidence-based practices.
-As part of our model of training, we strive to provide an optimum learning environment that allows interns to build on the knowledge and skills they acquired during their doctoral training to obtain profession-wide and site-specific competencies, and prepare interns for the independent practice of Health Service Psychology.
-Vital to the learning process are the committed training and supervisory staff who support and challenge interns in a developmental process of competency acquisition as they refine their practice as formed through both the processes of experiential practice and engagement of scholarly knowledge.
+As part of our model of training, we strive to provide an optimum learning environment that allows interns to: 1) build on the knowledge and skills they acquired during their doctoral training, 2) obtain profession-wide competencies, and 3) prepare for the independent practice of Health Service Psychology.
+Vital to the learning processes are the committed training and supervisory staff who support and challenge interns in a developmental process geared towards competency acquisition.
+Supervisors guide interns to refine their professional skills through both experiential practice and engagement with scholarly knowledge.

-The philosophy of the training program includes multiple components.
-One component is that at UCS interns are part of a multidisciplinary mental health staff housed within a university community.
-Interns have the benefit of engaging with staff from a variety of disciplines, theoretical orientations, professional interests and specializations, and backgrounds.
-This provides interns with a rich learning environment and opportunities for multidisciplinary interaction and collaboration.
-Furthermore, training in a university environment affords interns a unique opportunity to learn and work within a campus community with individuals in other professions and professionals in the broader community.
+The first component is based on our conviction that there is merit in utilizing a multidisciplinary approach to mental health service delivery.
+UCS interns are part of a multidisciplinary mental health staff housed within a university community.
+Interns have the benefit of engaging with staff from a variety of disciplines (psychology, psychiatry, social work, and counseling in higher education), theoretical orientations, professional interests, specializations, and backgrounds.
+This provides interns with opportunities for multidisciplinary interaction, collaboration, and a rich learning environment.
+Furthermore, training in a university environment affords interns a unique opportunity to learn and work within a broader community.

-A second component of the philosophy of the training program is “learning by doing,” whereby supervised professional practice provides interns with critical didactic and experiential learning opportunities.
-Interns are able to learn and refine skills by integrating psychological science and practice as they engage in the provision of psychological services to clients, including clinical assessment, individual and group interventions, as well as crisis intervention and case management.
-Interns also learn through supervised experience providing outreach and consultation to the campus community, as well as training and providing supervision to student peer educators.
-Supervised professional practice by multiple supervisors provides interns with exposure to and experience with new preventive and intervention skills as well as opportunities to self-reflect and grow.
+A second component of our Philosophy of Training is “learning by doing,” whereby supervised professional practice provides interns with critical didactic and experiential learning opportunities.
+Interns are able to learn and refine skills by integrating psychological science and practice as they engage in the provision of psychological services to clients, including clinical assessment, individual and group interventions, crisis intervention, and case management.
+Interns also learn through supervised experience in non-clinical areas such as outreach and consultation to the campus community, as well as the training and supervision they provide to student peer educators.
+Supervised professional practice by multiple supervisors exposes interns to different perspectives and approaches.

-And, a last component of the philosophy of the training program is the essential role that a mutual evaluation process plays in facilitating the professional and personal growth of interns, as well as the ongoing growth of the training program.
-This underlies our program’s commitment to ongoing informal feedback and formal evaluation throughout the training year that is reciprocal in nature.
-The training program expects interns to make developmental changes over the course of the training year.
-The program provides informal and formal evaluations to assess interns’ varying developmental levels and to accommodate their changing needs over the course of the training year.
-Similar to informal feedback, formal evaluation is intended to be a collaborative process with interns and supervisors completing written evaluations of one another, and interns completing evaluations of the training program.
-Feedback provided by interns is utilized to make changes and improvements in the training program.
+A final component of our Philosophy of Training is the essential role that a mutual evaluation process plays in facilitating the professional and personal growth of interns, as well as the ongoing growth of the Training Program.
+This underlies our Program’s commitment to reciprocal evaluations, both ongoing informal feedback and formal evaluations.
+The reciprocal nature of the evaluation process is important, because it allows interns to develop their evaluative skills, while also providing an avenue through which interns receive educative feedback.
+The Training Program expects interns to make developmental changes throughout the course of the training year, therefore our informal and formal evaluations assess interns’ varying developmental levels over time, thus allowing us to accommodate interns’ changing needs.
+Similar to informal feedback, formal evaluation is intended to be a collaborative process with interns and supervisors completing written evaluations of one another, and interns completing evaluations of the Training Program.
+Feedback provided by interns is utilized to make changes and improvements in the Training Program.

 Program Aims & Profession-Wide Competencies

-While our training program is designed to provide interns with opportunities to develop competencies for working in a university or college setting, the Doctoral Internship in Health Service Psychology at UCS aims to train emerging generalist health service psychologists with entry-level, culturally-competent, clinical and professional skills, and knowledge for effective and ethical practice, in a variety of health service psychology settings.
+While our Training Program is designed to provide interns with opportunities to develop skills and competencies for working in a university or college setting, the Doctoral Internship in Health Service Psychology at UCS may be broadly applied.
+Indeed, the aim of our Program is to train interns to become culturally-competent, scientifically-minded, clinically and professionally skilled, and ethically sound entry level health service psychologists, enabling them to practice in a variety of settings.